 - other basic immigration requirements.

 The Premium Visa aims at encouraging foreign nationals to come for a long stay as a tourist, a retiree or a professional willing to come with his/her family and work remotely from Mauritius, in a COVID-safe destination.

-It allows a non-citizen to stay in Mauritius for a period of one year with an option to renew.
+It allows a non-citizen to stay in Mauritius for a period exceeding six (6) months up to one (1) year with an option to renew.

-The Premium Visa is valid for a period of one year and is renewable.
+The Premium Visa is valid for a period exceeding six months up to one year and is renewable.

 A premium visa is required for those who intend to stay in Mauritius for a period exceeding 180 days in a calendar year.
 For those staying for less than180 days, a tourist visa is granted on arrival to Mauritius.

 In order to qualify for the Premium Visa, the applicant must have proof of his/her long stay plans and sufficient travel and health insurance for the initial period of stay.
 The following criteria should also be met :-

 - applicant should not enter the Mauritius labour market